christophmschaefer/miluphcuda/examples/giant_collisions/USAGE.md

 **To run the examples:**

 1. Compile miluphcuda using the `parameter.h` file from the respective directory (hydro or solid).
-   Don't forget to also adapt the Makefile to your system.
+   Don't forget to also adapt the miluphcuda Makefile to your system.
 2. Unpack `impact.0000.gz`.
 3. Adapt the start script `run.sh` to your system (path to CUDA libs and to miluphcuda executable) and execute it.
 4. Wait for the simulation to finish (75 output files).